 Social Emotional (Developing relationships, self-soothing strategies, getting along with others, and expressing feelings)

-If your child is determined eligible for Early Intervention, your family will receive a Service Coordinator to organize in-home or community based services.
-Your concerns and the needs of your child will determine which services are offered, and lead to an Individualized Family Service Plan to address routine based goals.
-Our primary services include: Developmental Intervention, Social/Emotional Intervention, Physical Therapy, Occupational Therapy, Speech Language Pathology, Sign Language and Audiology Services.
+If your child is determined eligible for Early Intervention, a Service Coordinator will organize in-home or community based services.
+Your concerns and the needs of your child will determine which services are offered, and lead to an Individualized Family Service Plan.
+Our primary services include: Developmental Intervention, Social/Emotional Intervention, Physical Therapy, Occupational Therapy, and Speech Language Pathology.